· Jack Young · Education · 16 min read

 Ports

-A parallel port is a parallel communication physical interface.
+A parallel communication physical interface.
 It is also known as a printer port.

 Hard Drive Configuration and Controllers

-Serial ATA (Advanced Technology Attachment) is a computer bus interface that connects host bus adaptors to mass storage devices such as hard disk drives and optical drives.
+A computer bus interface that connects host bus adaptors to mass storage devices such as hard disk drives and optical drives.

-Integrated development environment is a software application that provides comprehensive facilities to computer programmers for software development.
+A software application that provides comprehensive facilities to computer programmers for software development.

-Enhanced IDE is the next generation of IDE interface that was developed by Western Digital and an interface commonly used on IBM compatible computers.
+The next generation of IDE interface that was developed by Western Digital and an interface commonly used on IBM compatible computers.
 EIDE supports data rates from 4 and 16.6 MB/s.
 In addition to this, EIDE supports drives up to 8.4 GB.

-MASTER / SLAVE
+• MASTER / SLAVE

-Master/Slave is a model of communication where one device or process has unidirectional control over one or more other devices.
+A model of communication where one device or process has unidirectional control over one or more other devices.

 Specialised Cards

-Specialised Cards is a way for the computer to have an extended life span as new technology can be added to it.
+A way for the computer to have an extended life span as new technology can be added to it.

-Network card is an electronic component that connects a computer to a computer network, usually a LAN.
+An electronic component that connects a computer to a computer network, usually a LAN.
 Network cards enable a computer to exchange data with the network.

-Wireless network card is a small electronic device that enables a computer to connect to the Internet without the need for any wires.
+A small electronic device that enables a computer to connect to the Internet without the need for any wires.

-Graphics card is a special circuit board that controls what is shown on a computer monitor and calculates 3D images and graphics.
+A special circuit board that controls what is shown on a computer monitor and calculates 3D images and graphics.
 A video card can handle two types of video images.
 First, they can be used to display a two-dimensional (2D) image like a Windows desktop, or a three-dimensional (3D) image like a computer game.

 Peripherals